My Bodyguard

 My Bodyguard is a 1980 American family comedy drama film directed by Tony Bill (his directorial debut), and written by Alan Ormsby.
-The film stars Chris Makepeace, Adam Baldwin (in his first film role), Matt Dillon, Martin Mull, and Ruth Gordon.
+The film stars Chris Makepeace, Adam Baldwin, Matt Dillon, Martin Mull, and Ruth Gordon.

 The film was the debut of both Baldwin and an uncredited Jennifer Beals and was Joan Cusack's first major film.

 Plot

 Clifford Peache lives in an upscale Chicago luxury hotel with his father, the hotel manager, and his grandmother.
-He is a new student at Lake View High School, where he arrives each day in a hotel limousine.
+He is a new student at Fleer H.S., where he arrives each day in a hotel limousine.

 Clifford quickly becomes a target of abuse from a gang of bullies, led by Melvin Moody.
 They regularly extort money from students, allegedly to protect them from another student, Ricky Linderman.
 According to school legend, Linderman has killed several people, including his own little brother.
 Not believing the stories, Clifford consults a teacher who claims that the only violence she's aware of from Ricky's past occurred when his nine-year-old brother died accidentally while playing alone with a gun.
 Ricky was the first to find the body.

 Despite the rumors, Clifford approaches Ricky and asks him to be his bodyguard.
 He refuses, but the boys become friends after Ricky saves him from a beating by Moody and his gang.
 He has emotional issues over the death of his brother, and although he's slow to trust Clifford, Ricky shows him a cherished motorcycle that he has been rebuilding.
-The friendship between them is strengthened as Clifford successfully helps Ricky search junkyards for a hard-to-find cylinder for the motorcycle's engine.
+Their friendship is strengthened when Clifford successfully helps Ricky search junkyards for a hard-to-find cylinder for the motorcycle's engine.

 Through Clifford's friendship, Ricky comes out of his shell, proving to a few classmates that he's not the killer the school rumors allege.
 As Clifford, Ricky, and a few other friends from school eat lunch in Lincoln Park, Moody and his gang approach.
 Moody has enlisted older bodybuilder Mike to be his bodyguard.
 He intimidates and physically abuses Ricky, who refuses to fight.
 Mike vandalizes his motorcycle before Moody pushes it into the lagoon.
 Ricky runs away, ashamed and angry.